 In April 1991, on behalf of the University Grants Commission, the Indian Institute of Advanced Study began functioning as the Inter-University Centre for Humanities and Social Sciences.
 A part of this programme is to select teachers from colleges and universities to stay at the Institute as Associates.
 They came to the Institute for one month every year for three consecutive years.
 The Associates of the Centre participate in all the on-going programmes of the Institute.
 There are two other programmes of the Centre.
 The first is 'research seminars' on frontline areas of research in the humanities and the social sciences - these are meant primarily for young researchers in universities and colleges.
 The second programme is of 'study weeks' and is meant for senior teachers - and where others may also be invited to discuss contemporary problems of national and international importance.

-On the 150th Birth Anniversary of ‘Gurudev’ Rabindranath Tagore, the Indian Institute of Advanced Study (IIAS) was awarded the Tagore Centre for the Study of Culture and Civilization by the HRD Ministry of Government of India.
+On the 150th Birth Anniversary of ‘Gurudev’ Rabindranath Tagore, the Indian Institute of Advanced Study (IIAS) was awarded the Tagore Centre for the Study of Culture and Civilization by the Ministry of Education(Shiksha Mantralaya) of Government of India.
 As the IIAS was mandated to seek out ‘the first principles and not particular details’ it is the most natural location for an intense conversation between the ‘inner and the outer’, between the ‘home and the world’, about the continuities between yesterday and today, and about the possibilities of both for tomorrow which occupied Tagore throughout his life.
 Therefore, while focusing on Tagore’s works and thoughts the Centre creates space where the vision of the seer, the sensibility of the poet, the creativity of the artist, the anxieties of the educationist, the questions of the philosopher, the aspirations of the subjugated, and the hopes of the internationalist would find a place.

 The Centre does not aim at studying just Tagore’s works and thoughts though such a study is one of its important activities.
 Since the Centre is dedicated to celebrating the ecumenism of Tagore, it would allow for reflective and creative engagement with the human condition by exploring new idioms of art, poetry, and music.
 Thus, the Centre provides space to scholars as well as practicing artists to honour Tagore’s deep engagement with culture and civilization founded on his belief in the oneness of our world.
 That is what enthused him to explore creatively the different sources that have gone into the making of many layers and facets of Indian culture and civilization.
 Tagore’s intellectual evolution and sensibility enabled him to assert the humanistic, moral, universal, liberal, and progressive tendencies and discard the narrow, obsolete, obscurantist and retrograde from within his own and from other traditions of thought.